dotherightthing/traktor-live-v1/README.md

 1. `better-touch-tool/nk-traktor-live.bttpreset`

-Double-click this file to add the `NK Trakor Live` launch button to your Touch Bar.
+Double-click this file to add the `NK Traktor Live` launch button to your Touch Bar.

 Alternatively BTT can be configured to launch actions from MIDI messages.